Hannan201/207-Group-Project/README.md

 * The specific vendor this application uses is OpenJDK
     * OpenJDK's source: <https://openjdk.org/>.
     * OpenJDK's prebuilt binaries can be found at Adoptium: <https://adoptium.net/>.
+    * Gradle will automatically download the required JDK wih the correct vendor automatically, which will be located at: `<home directory of the current user>/.gradle/jdks/`.
+There should be a folder which contains `eclipse_adoptium-21`, the ending might vary depending on your OS and computer architecture.

 ## Dependencies
 * SLF4J version 2.0.9 or greater: <https://www.slf4j.org/>.